 The animation also makes excellent use of silhouettes to produce visually striking and unforgettable pictures.
 In the viewer’s imagination, the image of the dragon’s silhouette against a fiery background stands out because it is dramatic and unforgettable.

 Effective use of depth and perspective provides the scenes with a sense of three-dimensional space.
 To successfully convey a sense of depth and space, the animation makes use of a range of techniques, including camera movement, shading, and lighting.
 For instance, perspective is used in the views of the dragon flying over the city to give the impression that it is enormous and imposing.

 Posing and gesture are important aspects of animation as well, with the movements and interactions of the characters expressing feelings and intentions through their body language.
 For example, the dragon’s fighting gestures and snarls clearly convey its frightening character and terrifying presence.

-Unlocking the Power of Animation Staging
+Tips to Unlock the Power of Animation Staging

 - Practice drawing and composition skills

 - Learn from other animators and study their work: